dlizcano/dlizcano.github.io/_posts/2025-09-09-Animating-Deforestation.md

 This also provided the perfect opportunity to test the new animation features of the [tmap package](https://r-tmap.github.io/tmap/).

-Below is the code used to download the boundaries of a national park using the [wdpar package](https://prioritizr.github.io/wdpar/reference/wdpar.html).
+Below is R the code I used to download the boundaries of a national park using the [wdpar package](https://prioritizr.github.io/wdpar/reference/wdpar.html).
 This park boundary is then used as the area of interest (AOI) for the deforestation analysis with the [gfcanalysis package](https://github.com/azvoleff/gfcanalysis).

-### Get the Data and Make the Analysis
+## Get the Data and Make the Analysis

 This part download the park limit and makes the deforestation analysis.